eoscostarica/eos-rate/readme.md

 - List and search proxies.
 - Proxies landing page with:
-  - Proxy Block Producers list from the [proxy](https://github.com/EOSIO/eos/blob/master/contracts/proxy/proxy.cpp) contract.
+  - Proxy list from the [eosio.system](https://github.com/EOSIO/eos/tree/master/contracts/eosio.system) voters tables.
   - Proxy Info from the [eos-proxyinfo](https://github.com/AlohaEOS/eos-proxyinfo) contract.
   - Ability to vote for the proxy.